dimembermatt/C_programs/README.md

 Text_RPG_1 - a simple text role playing game program that takes user input to make decisions about the story's progression.

+Water_Fill_Sim - a simple simulator that emulates water (or probably more appropiately, sand) falling into a 2d box with walls.

 *Some programs are in a folder instead of just the c program and the executable.
 The C file can be found in the first level of the folder and the executable in the cmake-build-debug folder.